gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 The physical nodes already have the KVM virtual machines we will use for the tutorial.
-These are Ubuntu 12.04 LTS machines with very basic configuration, including the internal IP address and the correct hostname.
+These are Ubuntu 12.04 LTS machines with very basic configuration, including the IP configuration and the correct hostname.

-You can connect to them from each one of the physical machines (the **gks-NNN** ones) using **ssh**, or start the ``virt-manager`` program on the physical node hosting the virtual machine.
+You can connect to them from each one of the physical machines (the **gks-NNN** ones) using **ssh**, or by starting the ``virt-manager`` program on the physical node hosting the virtual machine and then connecting to the console.

 The name of the virtual machine matches the hostname, as described in the *Tutorial overview* section:

 * **db-node**
 * **auth-node**